apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 each solrCloud that has this option specified.

 The startup parameter `zookeeper-operator` must be provided on startup of the solr-operator for this parameter to be available.

+#### ACLs for Provided Ensembles
+_Since v0.3.0_

+If you want Solr to set ZK ACLs for znodes it creates in the `provided` ensemble, you can supply ACL credentials for an ADMIN and optionally a READ ONLY user using the following config settings:
+- Admin: `SolrCloud.spec.zookeeperRef.provided.acl`
+- Read Only: `SolrCloud.spec.zookeeperRef.provided.readOnlyAcl`

+All ACL fields are **required** if an ACL is used.

+- **`secret`** - The name of the secret, in the same namespace as the SolrCloud, that contains the ACL username and password.
+- **`usernameKey`** - The name of the key in the provided secret that stores the admin ACL username.
+- **`passwordKey`** - The name of the key in the provided secret that stores the admin ACL password.

+**Warning**: There is a known issue with the Zookeeper operator where it deploys pods with `skipACL=yes`, see: https://github.com/pravega/zookeeper-operator/issues/316.
+This means that even if Solr sets the ACLs on znodes, they will not be enforced by Zookeeper.
+If your organization requires Solr to use ZK ACLs, then you'll need to deploy Zookeeper to Kubernetes using another approach, such as using a Helm chart.

 ## Override Built-in Solr Configuration Files
 _Since v0.2.7_